StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

 I find it fulfilling to collaborate with scientists from across a broad spectrum of experience and expertise.
-I particularly seek to mentor and collaborate with students, post-docs, and visiting researchers with strengths in mathematical physics and physical oceanography.
+I particularly seek to mentor and collaborate with students, postdocs, and visiting researchers with strengths in mathematical physics and physical oceanography.
 As a mentor, I aim to nurture a passion and creative talent for diving deep into the fundamentals of ocean physics and for